-As Garage continues to carry out events for professional communities aiming at an ongoing collaboration with people with disabilities, the Museum announces a one-day immersion workshop delivered by Gideon Feldman, the Head of Programs at Attitude is Everything, Britain’s leading charity organization providing access for people with disabilities to music concerts and other cultural events.
-The workshop will take place on September 28 from 11 am until 6 pm.
+As Garage continues to carry out events for professional communities aiming at an ongoing collaboration with people with disabilities, the Museum announced a one-day immersion workshop delivered by Gideon Feldman, the Head of Programs at Attitude is Everything, Britain’s leading charity organization providing access for people with disabilities to music concerts and other cultural events.
+The workshop took place on September 28 from 11 am until 6 pm.

 Attitude is Everything are internationally recognized as experts in live music and outdoor event accessibility, having worked directly with over 200 venues and festivals across the UK via their Charter of Best Practice program and delivered access consultancy for major venues and events including Glastonbury Festival.